-Carrie’s practice focuses on national employment litigation and policy matters on behalf of corporate employers.
-She has litigated a broad range of federal claims in the employment discrimination and harassment context, including age, disability, race and sex discrimination, as well as sexual and other forms of harassment, and retaliation.
-In addition, Carrie has broad experience dealing with the Equal Employment Opportunity Commission (EEOC), guiding clients through the administrative charge process and litigating with the EEOC in numerous jurisdictions.
+In addition, Carrie has broad experience dealing with the Equal Employment Opportunity Commission (EEOC), and guides clients through the administrative charge process and litigating with the EEOC in numerous jurisdictions.
 Carrie has successfully tried multiparty EEOC cases before juries in various parts of the country, including Florida, Missouri and Washington.
-She has litigated with the EEOC on behalf of corporate employers, and has written and lectured on different aspects of EEOC litigation and administrative processes.
-She also practices in litigation matters involving federal wage and hour and Family and Medical Leave Act claims.
+She has litigated with the EEOC on behalf of corporate employers in a variety of other jurisdictions across the country, and written and lectured on different aspects of EEOC litigation and administrative processes.

 Publications and Presentations